corefan/xenko-docs/en/manual/ui/index.md

 Xenko uses two types of UI asset: `UIPageAsset` and `UILibraryAsset`.
 Their runtime counterparts are `UIPage` and `UILibrary` respectively.

+To reduce the number of draw calls, Xenko draws multiple elements using a sprite batch renderer.

 ## Controls

 Xenko features many UI control components, including: